 Why Live in Upper Eastside

-Upper Eastside in Olympia is a primarily residential neighborhood featuring single-family homes built between the mid-20th century and the 1980s.
-Architectural styles include ranch-style homes, split-levels, and bungalows, many of which have been recently updated.
-Yards are small but well-maintained, often showcasing native plant gardens.
-Homes typically range from 1,000 to 2,000 square feet.
-While there are no parks within the neighborhood, nearby Mission Creek Nature Park, Bigelow Park, and Lions Park offer nature trails, playgrounds, and athletic fields.
-Squaxin Park, less than 3 miles away, provides extensive hiking trails through old-growth forests and along the coast.
-The neighborhood is well-connected to downtown Olympia via State Avenue and 4th Avenue, making it highly walkable with easy access to local amenities.
-Residents can shop at Ralph’s Thriftway and Eastside Urban Farm & Garden Center or dine at popular spots like Left Bank Pastry, Vic’s Pizzeria, and Eastside Big Tom.
+Upper Eastside is a primarily residential neighborhood in Olympia.
+It features mostly single-family homes, ranging from 1,000 to 2,000 square feet, that were built between the mid- to late-20th century.
+Architectural styles include ranch-style homes, split-levels and bungalows, many of which have been updated.
+Yards are small but well-maintained, often featuring native plant gardens.
+While there are no parks within the neighborhood, nearby Mission Creek Nature Park, Bigelow Park and Lions Park offer nature trails, playgrounds and athletic fields.
+Squaxin Park, less than 3 miles away, has extensive hiking trails through old-growth forests and along the coast.
+The neighborhood has easy access to downtown Olympia, State Avenue and 4th Avenue.
+It is also highly walkable with easy access to local amenities.
+Residents can shop at Ralph’s Thriftway and Eastside Urban Farm & Garden Center or dine at popular spots like Left Bank Pastry, Vic’s Pizzeria and Eastside Big Tom.
 Public transportation is accessible with several bus routes, and the neighborhood is just over a mile from downtown Olympia and the nearest I-5 on-ramp.
-Upper Eastside hosts summer street fairs featuring art, music, and more, while downtown Olympia offers major festivals like Capitol Lakefair and Olympia Harbor Days.
-Schools in the area include the highly-rated Reeves Middle School and Avanti High School.
-The neighborhood's crime rate is lower than the national average, contributing to its appeal for families and individuals alike.
+Upper Eastside hosts summer street fairs featuring art, music and more, while downtown Olympia offers major festivals like Capitol Lakefair and Olympia Harbor Days.

 Frequently Asked Questions